Adolis García Player Props: Rangers vs. White Sox

 Adolis García At The Plate

-- Garcia has 103 hits, which leads Texas hitters this season, while batting .259 with 48 extra-base hits.
+- Garcia leads Texas in total hits (104) this season while batting .261 with 48 extra-base hits.

-- Among qualifying hitters in MLB, he ranks 68th in batting average, 71st in on-base percentage, and 14th in slugging.
+- He ranks 63rd in batting average, 60th in on base percentage, and 11th in slugging among the qualifying hitters in MLB.

-- Garcia is batting .250 with two homers during his last outings and is riding a six-game hitting streak.
+- Garcia will look to extend his seven-game hitting streak.
+He's batting .294 with one homer over the course of his last outings.

-- In 44.2% of his games this season, Garcia has had at least one RBI.
-He's picked up more than one in 21.2% and driven in three or more of his team's runs in eight contests.
+- In 43.8% of his games this year, Garcia has had at least one RBI.
+He's picked up more than one in 21.0% and driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.